Xyfir/Documentation/xyfir-annotations/developers.md

         // keep reading for more info
       }]
     }]
-  },
-  [setId: number]?: { },
-  [setId: number]?: { }
   }
+}
 ```

 If `error` is true, a `message` property may also be present that will give you an idea of what went wrong.
 An error usually means that the user's subscription key is invalid, expired, or they've hit their download limit for the day.

-`[setId]` is a placeholder for the ids of the requested annotation sets.
-This means if you requested the annotations for sets with the ids of `5,10,15` then the response would be `{error: false, 5: { ... }, 10: { ... }, 15: { ... }}`.

-If an annotation set you requested has the same version as you already have saved locally, then the `items` property will not be present.
+If the annotation set that you requested has the same version as the one you already have saved locally, then the `items` property will not be present.
 We recommend checking the returned `version` against the locally installed version.
 If it's different, then you can count on `items` being there.

 ## Searches